MarkBiesheuvel/optimizely-labs/fx4/README.md

     - The subtitle specifies whether the user is logged in or not
     - The subtext specifies which experiment of the exclusion group is active
 1. Notice that the "Save" button is still only showed when users are logged in
-    - When the layout experiment is active, the "Save" button is "Red" due our change in step 25-29
+    - When the layout experiment is active, the "Save" button is "Red" due our change in steps 24-28
     - When the save button experiment is active and a user is not logged in, nothing is change
 1. Congratulations!
 You've completed the lab